Why do we now assume every big buck is poached or unnatural?

 I also featured the "Minnesota Monarch," which currently holds the record for the largest set of sheds off a wild whitetail ever.

-Both of these animals were documented to be 100-percent wild and 100-percent free-ranging by multiple witnesses.
+Both of these animals were documented to be 100-percent wild and 100-percent free-ranging, as confirmed by multiple witnesses.
 No genetic manipulation or high fences here.
 In the case of the Missouri Monarch, it was even confirmed by the Missouri Department of Conservation only hours after the buck's body being found dead outside St. Louis in 1981.

 Yet, when my editors shared this story on Facebook, some hunters commented with disparaging remarks like, "No one would pay the $50,000 to shoot him," or "Died waiting for someone to buy him."

 This wasn't an isolated incident.
-I've since written several pieces profiling big bucks that have received similar comments.
-Last month, I shared a story of some of the biggest wild whitetails ever caught on trail camera.
+I've swritten several pieces profiling big bucks that have received similar comments.
+In another story, I wrote of some of the biggest wild whitetails ever caught on trail camera.
 Included in this story was a photo of Stephen Tucker's 312-inch Tennessee whitetail that turned out to be the largest fair-chase whitetail ever.
 Tucker's buck was confirmed to be wild by multiple witnesses and hunters on neighboring properties that were also pursuing the beast of the deer herd.

 Yet, this story also got disparaging remarks about the bucks in the story being "impossible," or "genetically modified."